WinView Intellectual Property

 WinView’s Patents are Foundational to Interactive Television Engagement

-WinView’s 38 issued and 13 pending patents fully cover the methods, systems, and devices that match the flow of information to and from the viewer’s second screen related to the specific program they are currently watching.
+WinView has received 41 patents with 1568 claims plus 18 pending patents that fully cover the methods, systems, and devices that match the flow of information to and from the viewer’s second screen related to the specific program they are currently watching.
 The WinView patents are therefore foundational to potential monetization flowing from real-time, two-way second-screen interaction.

 Interactive Second Screen & Sports Gaming Portfolio